 On this list, we’re looking at some of the best series you can find when you sign up for HBO.
 Some of the series on this list are currently airing, but with so many years of content creation, a lot of them are shows that aired for many years and are now perfectly bingeable.

 This list was narrowed down using the critics’ scores while also taking into consideration the lasting impact and following of some of the series on this list.
 For the sake of narrowing things down further, it doesn’t include mini-series.
-Still, there are many honorable mentions–there are too many series on HBO streaming for any one list to conquer–but these are the best HBO series available right now.
+Still, there are many honorable mentions–there are too many series on HBO streaming for any one list to conquer–but these are the best HBO shows available right now and coming soon.

 - 86% Positive Reviews From Critics // 2 seasons, 22 episodes

 Westworld is a science fiction/Western that manages to cover a lot in only two brief seasons.
 Dark and strange myths, a futuristic western-themed amusement park for adults to do morally questionable things without consequences (or at least that’s the proposal), plot twists that keep you guessing, and a top of the line cast all come together to make this show stand out in HBO’s best of lineup.

 - 89% Positive Reviews From Critics // 2 seasons, 14 episodes

 Some of the best HBO streaming has to offer includes a lot of dark comedies and quite a few shows based on best selling novels.

 Big Little Lies is based on Liane Moriarty’s novel of the same name.
 The story is about little lies that turn into something much bigger.
 It follows characters played by Reese Witherspoon, Laura Dern, and Shailene Woodley at the center, with a show stealing Nicole Kidman.
 At first glance it sounds like a drama like many others, with murder and family troubles, but it’s the performances, the characters, and the subtle storytelling and twists that make this show stand out.